Personal profile

 Hugh French is a highly effective and persuasive advocate who specialises in providing advice and representation in serious and complex criminal cases.

 He regularly defends in cases of the utmost seriousness both as leading and junior counsel.
+Recent instructions have been in cases of homicide, people trafficking and the operation of an international gun running operation.

 Hugh is a pupil supervisor whilst also volunteering for the ELBA mentoring scheme as well as training students as part of the Bar Mock Trial Competition.